vinh-ta/elements-of-programming-in-python/docs/primitive-types.md

 <br>

 **Bitwise right shift** - Moves the bits to the right by a number places specified by the second operand.
-The trailing bits are removed.
+The rightmost bits are removed.
 The implicit sign is preserved when no more shifts can take place.
 A single shift divides the number by 2, ignoring any remainder.
 ```
 x >> y